 - Make sure that the water is fit for consumption, particularly if a water main burst.

 - Make sure that your food is fit for consumption.
 Throw away any food that shows signs of deterioration.
-Consult the page Panne de courant et alimentation - quoi garder et quoi jeter (power failures and food - what to keep and what to throw away) (French only) to find out how to properly sort the food in your refrigerator and freezer.
+Consult the page Panne de courant et alimentation - quoi garder et quoi jeter (power failures and food - what to keep and what to throw away) (French only) to find out how to properly sort the food in your refrigerator and your freezer.

 If you must leave your home